SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

-# Exercise 4 - Import and Export of HDI Containers
+# Exercise 4 - Export and Import HDI Containers

   In this exercise, the HDI container will be exported and then imported.
-This could occur if you wished to move an HDI container from one SAP HANA Cloud instance to another such as from DEV to QA.
+This could occur if you wished to move an HDI container from one SAP HANA Cloud instance to another such as from DEV to QA or PROD to Dev.
+The export contains the data stored in the container so this is useful should you wish to do a system copy.
+This process may also be useful if you wish to move an HDI container from a more heavily used databases instance to a less heavily used instance.

   >It should be noted that there are additional methods that can be used to deploy an HDI container to a new SAP HANA Cloud instance.
-A few are mentiond below.
+A few are mentioned below.
  >
   >* Right click on the yaml file and select **Build MTA Project**.
-The resultant mtar file located in the mta_archives folder can then can be deployed using the tooling or with the SAP BTP CLI.
+The resultant mtar file located in the mta_archives folder can then be deployed using the tooling or with the SAP BTP CLI.
-  >* As demonstrated in the Business Application Studio exercies, when signing in to Cloud Foundry, an endpoint, organization and space can be specified.
+  >* As demonstrated in the Business Application Studio exercies, when signing into Cloud Foundry, an endpoint, organization and space can be specified and the project can be bound to a database connection.

 ## Exercise 4.1 Grant Container Admin